kaustubh76/Rann-Base-Batched/README.md

 - 🤖 **AI-Powered Combat**: Warriors make autonomous decisions using NEAR AI
 - 🏆 **Real Rewards**: Earn RANN tokens through strategic gameplay
 - 🎨 **Dynamic NFTs**: Warrior traits evolve based on training and battles
-- 🌊 **Cross-Chain**: NEAR AI intelligence meets Flow blockchain scalability
+- 🌊 **Cross-Chain**: NEAR AI intelligence meets Base blockchain scalability
 - 🔥 **Live Betting**: Real-time betting on autonomous battles

 ## Introduction

 Rann represents a paradigm shift in Web3 gaming, introducing the world's first fully autonomous AI-powered battle arena where warriors fight using advanced machine learning algorithms.
-Built on Flow blockchain for scalability and powered by NEAR AI agents for intelligence, Rann creates an ecosystem where every battle is unique, unpredictable, and economically rewarding.
+Built on Base blockchain for scalability and powered by NEAR AI agents for intelligence, Rann creates an ecosystem where every battle is unique, unpredictable, and economically rewarding.

 ### The Vision
 In traditional gaming, players are limited by manual control and predetermined outcomes.
 Rann breaks these boundaries by creating truly autonomous digital warriors that learn, adapt, and evolve based on their experiences.
 Each Yodha (warrior) NFT is not just a static asset but a living, breathing AI entity with its own personality, fighting style, and strategic intelligence.